whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Tubman described the sense of being moved by a greater power very vividly.
 Whenever someone remarked on her courage or good fortune, she would say, "'Twan't me, 'twas de Lord!
 Jes' so long as he wanted to use me, he would take keer of me, an' when he didn't want me no longer, I was ready to go."[xxx-harriet moses of her people]

-Jesus Christ and Martin Luther King Jr were the same -- both of them repeatedly acknowledged that they were going to die because of the ways they served their people, and yet they kept on serving in the deepest ways they knew how.
+Jesus Christ and Martin Luther King Jr were the same -- both of them repeatedly acknowledged that they were going to die because of the ways they served their people, and yet they kept on serving in the most meaningful ways they knew how.

 Like Tubman, both Martin Luther King Jr and Jesus Christ described a sense of being compelled by a higher power.
 Christ said he came "not to do my own will but the will of him who sent me."[xxx-bible esv|john 6:38] The night before he was killed, King said, "Longevity has its place.
 But I'm not concerned about that now.
 I just want to do God's will."[xxx-mlk final speech afscmd]

 What is this greater power, or divine voice, that moves some people to act so selflessly even at great personal risk?
 And how come so few people seem to listen to it?

-The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a deeply meaningful, dignified path in service of the people and nonhumans they love.
+The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a meaningful, dignified path in service of the people and nonhumans they love.
 The divine voice isn't the endless mental chatter so many people experience; it feels more like a deep knowing, or even an irresistable force that guides you on your own sacred path.
 However, in unhealthy nations, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they can learn to ignore that voice in their heart.
 People can learn to obediently follow others' direction instead of following their divine path.
 They can learn to embrace self-centeredness, low self-worth, or distrust.
 People can learn to tolerate meaningless work, and find ways to distract themselves from the dissatisfaction of not giving their deepest love in service of those around them.

-Tubman, King, and Christ only seem unusual because they gave their deepest love in unhealthy nations that train people to hold back their love.
+Tubman, King, and Christ only seem unusual because they gave their love fully in unhealthy nations that train people to hold back their love.
 They could feel that inner divine voice, whereas many people learn to ignore it, starting with early childhood deprivation or abuse and continuing with endless training for obedience throughout school, church and adulthood.

 This is one universal spiritual truth behind the teachings of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can fulfill.
 And the divine voice inside you already knows that purpose, whether you consciously know it or not.

 There is good news: if you are like me, and you learned to hold back your love or not discover your own sacred gifts or deep purpose, there are ways to access that part of yourself so that you can give yourself fully, as did Tubman, King, and Christ.
-It's not complicated; it is simply a matter of releasing all distractions and temptations, and instead really listening to that divine voice inside you.
+It's not complicated; it is a matter of releasing all distractions and temptations, and instead really listening to that divine voice inside you.

 Some years ago, I felt stuck in life, so I decided to do a special fast alone in the woods.
 I had no water, no food, and no distractions -- no digital devices, no reading, nothing for 92 hours.